selfmd/docs/docs/connect/node-sdk.md

 # Node.js SDK

 Embed an agent directly in your Node.js application.
-The `@networkselfmd/node` package gives you full programmatic control over identity, P2P networking, encrypted messaging, and TTYA.
+The `@networkselfmd/node` package provides programmatic access to identity, P2P networking, encrypted messaging, and TTYA.

 ## Installation